Herald, California

-Herald is a census-designated place in Sacramento County, California.
+Herald is a census-designated place in Sacramento County, California, United States.
 Herald sits at an elevation of 79 ft.
 It is located east of the city of Galt along State Route 104.
-The ZIP Code is 95638, and the community is inside area code 209.
+The ZIP Code is 95638, and the community is served by area code 209.
 The 2020 United States census reported that Herald's population was 1,160.

 The now-decommissioned 918MW Rancho Seco Nuclear Generating Station was built in Herald; its site is now the location of the 1000MW gas-fired Cosumnes Power Plant and an 11 MW solar installation.
 The nuclear plant's disused cooling towers remain standing, and are the largest buildings in California's Central Valley.
 Nearby Rancho Seco Recreational Park features a lake originally created to serve as an emergency backup water supply for the plant.

+History

+Herald was developed in 1910 as a land speculation project of the Central California Traction Company alongside the expansion of the electric interurban railway from Stockton into Sacramento.
+The site was roughly half way between the two cities and at the line’s junction with the Southern Pacific’s Amador Branch.
+The developers understood that residents of the Herald "colony" would be dependent on supplies shipped via their new line.
+To encourage the sale of lots, the Traction Company built a demonstration farm at the proposed townsite and ran special excursion trains there for prospective buyers.

+The name “Herald” is a portmanteau of the first names of the railroad’s partial owner, Herbert Fleishhacker, and its President, Alden Anderson.
+Neighboring “Walmort” received a similar name, combining the names of the railroad’s former Secretary, Walter Anderson, and its partial owner, Mortimer Fleishhacker.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 7.9 square miles (20.5 km^{2}), 99.72% of it land and 0.28% of it water.
+According to the United States Census Bureau, the CDP covers an area of 7.9 square miles (20.5 km^{2}), of which 99.72% is land and 0.28% is water.